Addressing the market’s needs

 Sven De Cleyn, imec.istart’s program manager: “Flanders is gradually strengthening its position as a start-up hub in Europe.
-With more and more incubators and accelerators being established in the region, we need to differentiate ourselves and make sure we keep on adding value to the start-ups that join our incubation program.
+With more and more incubators and accelerators being established in the region, we need to differentiate ourselves and make sure we keep on adding value to the start-ups that join our acceleration program.
 Special business tracks – such as the one on FinTech, InsurTech & Cyber Security that we are launching today – offer entrepreneurs specialized coaching and mentoring – and subsequently, access to an exclusive business network that will certainly facilitate their market entry and growth.”

 FinTech is an umbrella term for new technologies that are disrupting traditional financial services, including mobile payments, money transfers, loans, fundraising, and asset management.
 It covers a diverse array of business models, and technologies, with start-ups generally falling into several key verticals, which include InsurTech, crowdfunding, blockchain technology, payment tech or wealth management, among others.

 With Venture Capital-backed FinTech companies having raised $12.7 billion (worldwide) across 836 deals in 2016, the sector is likely to continue growing, as FinTech influences not just the financial services sector, but essentially every business the financial services industry deals with.

 The new imec.istart call and its special market offerings